itscoltonhicks/Windows-OS-Administration/README.md

 It contains attached drives, network shares, and storage devices.

 Now let's take a look at the local disk, also called the C: drive.
 It's the main drive for our Windows File System.
-View it as the "root" of our file system.
+Think of it as the "root" of our file system.

 <img width="621" alt="Local Disk" src="https://github.com/user-attachments/assets/162c5689-98da-4d10-8fc7-a3a0fece3ea9">